sonata-project/SonataMediaBundle/UPGRADE-3.x.md

 ### Deprecations

-`Symfony\Component\Translation\TranslatorInterface` is deprecated in favor of `Symfony\Contracts\Translation\TranslatorInterface`.
+Usages of `Symfony\Component\Translation\TranslatorInterface` are deprecated in favor of `Symfony\Contracts\Translation\TranslatorInterface`.
 You MUST replace all references to them in your code and inject correct object into:
 - `Sonata\MediaBundle\Security\ForbiddenDownloadStrategy`
 - `Sonata\MediaBundle\Security\PublicDownloadStrategy`
 - `Sonata\MediaBundle\Security\RolesDownloadStrategy`